neat/evaluate

 - jump into

-novelty/when you need descriptor and archive semantics, - jump into
+novelty/for descriptor and archive semantics, - jump into

-entropy-sharing/,entropy-compat/, andauto-distance/when you need tuning math, - jump into
+entropy-sharing/,entropy-compat/, andauto-distance/for tuning math, - jump into

-objectives/when you need to understand the automatic entropy-objective path.
+objectives/for the automatic entropy-objective path.

 - novelty defaults for descriptor-based exploration,